HomeSilver BullionSilver CoinsSilver Egyptian Relic Coins

 Located in Scottsdale, Arizona, the Scottsdale Mint has a vast array of silver and gold products available for purchase.
 Scottsdale Mint products range from their own branded silver rounds and stacker silver bars to the production of foreign bullion and commemorative coinage.
 For example, the Scottsdale Mint strikes the Silver Congo Silverback Gorilla Coin series.
 This all-new series debuted in 2015 and is planned for annual releases with a new obverse gorilla design each year.
 Alternatively, the Scottsdale Silver Round series is a unique stacker product that features three different weights, all of which are compatible with one another and easily stacked together, regardless of weight and size courtesy of uniform shapes and interlocking, 3D designs.

 When you purchase Silver Egyptian Relic Coins on Silver.com, you’ll find a number of payment methods available to complete your transaction.
-We accept Visa and MasterCard credit and debit cards, as well as paper checks, Pay Pal transfers, and bank wire transfers.
+We accept all major credit and debit cards, as well as paper checks, Pay Pal transfers, and bank wire transfers.
 Credit and debit cards have a maximum purchase of $5,000 and generally take one business day to process.

 Silver.com offers an affordable, tiered shipping schedule.
 All purchases in excess of $3,000 qualify for free standard shipping and insurance.
 With any purchase, expedited shipping is available for an extra fee.
 The United States Postal Service or UPS will handle shipping of all goods.